BradleyCodeU/bradleycodeu.github.io/_wd/scrum/foobarv1.md

     - Otherwise if the direction was "w" and figure this part out yourself
         - figure this part out yourself
     - return location

+Create 4 buttons that say North, South, East, and West.
+When clicked, these buttons call the move function.